mchappychen/transcriber/README.md

-Stuff I use to help me transcribe
+Stuff I use to help me transcribe.
+I'll try to make this more user-friendly when other people actually want to learn how to use this

 Auto-transcriber does:
 - Auto-transcribes .mp3, .m4a, .wma files, outputs it into .docx